ayangd/BimayInstantVicon/README.md

 If you are using the program for the first time, input your credential.

     Username: <Your bimay name, without @binus.ac.id>
+    NIM: <Your NIM, for lab login>
     Password: <Your bimay password, won't be shown on screen upon typing>

 Your credential will be saved at `%APPDATA%\BimayInstantVicon\cred.txt`.
 If the credential is not correct, the file will be automatically deleted.

 The next time you open the program, it will automatically open the Video Conference link for you.
-If the class is a lab class, it will automatically open the lab login page for you.
+If the class is a lab class, it will automatically login for you, if there's no captcha.
+Else, the login page will show up.

 ## Grabbed Resources